Norton Juxta Twycross: Norton Rectory

 There have been several rectories (earlier known as parsonage houses) at Norton.
 In 1725 Reverend Reuben Clark built a new rectory, but this had fallen into disrepair by 1797.
-Reverend William Carsons (tenure 1746-1811) attempted to under take repairs, but they were not completed.
+Reverend William Carsons (tenure 1746-1811) attempted to undertake repairs, but they were not completed.
 When The Hon.
 Alfred Curzon (son of Nathaniel Curzon, 2nd Baron Scarsdale) took over the position of rector in 1829, the house was still unsuitable.
 Curzon (who had gained his position through family connections to the local land owner, the Earl Howe) chose to reside instead in a house near to his birthplace at Kedleston Hall, Derbyshire (over 27 miles away): his duties as priest fulfilled by a curate from the neighbouring parish of Appleby Magna.

 This lack of occupation is probably the cause of the rectory's ongoing dilapidation, which was confirmed again in 1835 when the Rectory was described as being in "a bad and dangerous state".

 In 1842 the then Rector, Andrew Bloxham, applied to receive Queen Anne's Bounty in order to repair the rectory.

 Plans to rebuild were obviously abandoned when in 1850 reverend William Thomas Pearce Mead King constructed a new vicarage to the South-West of the village.
 The old rectory and outbuildings still remained until at least 1887, however, when they were being used as a farm.

 Pearce Mead King's new construction served as the village's rectory until Norton joined Appleby Magna Parish, at which point it became a private residence, known as Norton Grange.
 In 1963 Norton Grange and its 12-acre gardens, were purchased for £12,000 by zoologist Molly Badham, who founded Twycross Zoo (at first known as The East Midlands Zoological Society) in the rectory's gardens.
 Molly and the Zoo are famed for her work training Chimps, most notably for use in the PG Tips Tea Television advertisements which ran from the 1960s to the 1980s.